input-output-hk/cicero/docs/evaluation-and-execution-of-actions.md

 The **ciceroActions** flake output is therefore required to let Cicero know that a flakified repository contains executable Actions.

-When a new Path is passed to the Cicero WebUI([Tutorial 1](./tutorial-1.md)) the Cicero Evaluator will automatically search and evaluate all the Actions in that path.
+When a new Path is passed to the Cicero WebUI([How to create an Action](./tullia-4.md)) the Cicero Evaluator will automatically search and evaluate all the Actions in that path.

 However, there is also cmdline Tool called cicero-evaluator-nix, which just helps running the evaluation part manually([Debuggin Evaluations](./cicero-evaluator-nix.md)).